playablestreets/Playable-Streets-Toolkit/README.md

 # Playable Streets Framework
-### A cross-platform framework for expressive touch-based interaction design.
+### A cross-platform framework for expressive, touch-based interaction design.

 Included in this framework are: